amunategui/amunategui.github.io/_posts/2014-11-10-wallstreet.md

 <BR><BR>
 ![plot of chunk unnamed-chunk-22](../img/posts/wallstreet/unnamed-chunk-22.png)
 <BR><BR>
-<b>quantmod</b> uses <b>Yahoo</b> to get its financial data.
+<b>quantmod</b> uses <b>Yahoo</b> to get it's financial data.
 In the above example ``^GSPC`` represents the <b>S&P 500 Index</b>.
-Most financial product symbols are straightforward ala <b>MSFT</b> for <b>Microsoft</b>.
+Most financial product symbols are straightforward like <b>MSFT</b> for <b>Microsoft</b>.
 For indexes and other esoteric symbols, refer to <a href='http://finance.yahoo.com/lookup' target='_blank'>finance.yahoo.com/lookup</a> to see how they abbreviated it.
 <BR><BR>
 ``chartSeries`` is straightforward and will plot whatever symbol has been downloaded to memory using ``getSymbols``. ``addBBands`` function will plot <b>Bollinger Bands</b> around your price series.
 There are many ways to customize the display, for some examples check out the <a href='http://www.quantmod.com/gallery/' target='_blank'>Quantmod Gallery</a>.
 <BR><BR>
 **Quant Time**
 <BR><BR>
-Moving deeper into quantitative finance, let's design a pattern-based system to predict whether the a particular financial product will see a raise or drop in volume the following trading day.
+Moving deeper into quantitative finance, let's design a pattern-based system to predict whether a particular financial product will see a raise or drop in volume the following trading day.
 <BR><BR>
 We'll use <b>quantmod</b> to download all the stocks that compose the <b>NASDAQ 100 Index</b>.
-The we'll ``merge`` together to synchronize all our time series together.
+Then we'll ``merge`` together all our time series to synchronize them.
 This will collate the data by time and fill in any missing data with ``NA``s:

 ```r
 Nasdaq100_Symbols <- c("AAPL", "ADBE", "ADI", "ADP", "ADSK", "AKAM", "ALTR", "ALXN",